 Professional indemnity insurance that protects you and your business

 No matter how professional, experienced and cautious you are, mistakes can happen.
-Any business that provides a service to customers should consider professional indemnity insurance.
+Any business that provides a service to customers should consider professional indemnity insurance for its own peace of mind.

 What is professional indemnity insurance?